 As a session and studio bassist, Zach has worked with some of the biggest producers and artists in the business, including recent projects with Marc M. Doc Williams (the producer behind the hits “Runaway” by Janet Jackson, “Take A Bow” by Madonna, and Top 40 hits by Mint Condition, Sounds of Blackness, CeCe Peniston, and many others), Hector Delgado (Jamie Foxx, Busta Rhymes, Eminem, Andre Crouch, Angie Stone, D12, and many others), and Mike Cee (Jennifer Lopez, Wendy and Lisa, Mystikal, Baby Bash, and many others).
 Zach’s recent work also includes Japan's #1-selling pop artist B. Howard, renown vocalist and vocal coach from “The Voice” Romeo Johnson, Universal Japan recording artist Davion Farris, "So You Think You Can Dance" alumnus Kamilah Barrett, award-winning folk trio hONEyhoUSe, and countless others.
 Zach has also shared the stage with The Whispers, Debbie Smith, Stokley Williams (from Mint Condition), and many others.

-Zach Fowler uses and exclusively endorses Carvin Guitars and Basses, Gallien-Krueger Amplification, Darkglass Electronics, Westone Music Products, Lectrosonics Inc., NS Design, Reunion Blues Gig Bags, D'Addario Strings/Planet Waves, and Radial Engineering.
+Zach Fowler uses and exclusively endorses Roscoe Guitars, Gallien-Krueger Amplification, Westone Audio, Lectrosonics Inc., NS Design, Reunion Blues Gig Bags, D'Addario Strings/Planet Waves, and Radial Engineering.